IN-Bortey/My-Data-Analysis-projects/README.md

-# My Python Projects
+# My Python and R Projects
-It contains my python project codes.
+It contains my python and R project codes.